 Since EGR action reduces performance by diluting the air/fuel mixture, the system does not allow EGR action when the engine is cold or when the engine needs full power.
 An EGR valve remains in the closed position when the engine is started, at idle, and at wide open throttle.

 There are different types of EGR systems used on different engines.
 The vacuum-operated EGR valve is the most common seen on old cars.
 The valve is opened by vacuum, which is controlled through a solenoid, and closed by a spring.
 A solenoid controls the valve to open in proportion to throttle opening.

 How Can I Tell If My EGR Valve Is Bad?

 A faulty EGR valve (or related component) may leave the valve in either the stuck open or stuck closed position.
 The symptoms of a stuck-open valve are a rough idle with a lean air fuel mixture, running as if there's a major vacuum leak.
 The symptoms of a stuck-closed valve are an engine that has pre-ignition ping and knock.
 This is the result of high cylinder temperatures, caused by the lack of the cooling exhaust gas introduced into the chamber by the valve.

 Can you access the valve, that is, can you stick your fingers in the small opening of the metal disc?
 If so, push on the diaphragm through one of the openings of the valve and see if it moves.
 If the diaphragm doesn't move with finger pressure, it's likely clogged.

 Over years and miles, carbon deposits clog the EGR valve passages.
 You can replace it, but another option is to clean it.
 This requires removing the valve and disassembling it.
 A carburetor cleaner will help dissolve the carbon, but don't let the cleaner come in contact with any electronic components.

-There are about half a dozen different types of EGR valve configurations.
+There are several different types of EGR valve configurations.
 They are still in use today, although not all late-model cars have one or need one.